AdamMc331/EspressoPatronum/presentation/EspressoPatronum.md

 ![inline](images/successful_registration.png)

-^ The console output we have told us that we tested registration successfuly, but it never told us how.
+^ Console tells us what, not how.

 ---